 Principal names are also present in the compound mechanisms defined within a TAG_CSI_SEC_MECH_LIST tagged component within IORs.
-The target_name field of the AS_ContextSec structure may contain a sequence of principal names corresponding to the authentication identities of the target (see "struct AS_ContextSec" on page 159).
-A principal name may be used as one variant of the ServiceSpecificName form used to identify one of the privilege_authorities within the SAS_ContextSec structure of a compound mechanism definition within a target IOR (see "struct SAS_ContextSec" on page 160).
+The target_name field of the AS_ContextSec structure may contain a sequence of principal names corresponding to the authentication identities of the target (see "struct AS_ContextSec" on page 161).
+A principal name may be used as one variant of the ServiceSpecificName form used to identify one of the privilege_authorities within the SAS_ContextSec structure of a compound mechanism definition within a target IOR (see "struct SAS_ContextSec" on page 162).

 The principal names appearing in initial context tokens are in mechanism-specific; that is, internal form, and may be converted to GSS mechanism-independent exported name object format; that is, an external form by calling a mechanism-specific implementation of GSS_Export_name.
 The inverse translation is performed by a mechanism-specific implementation of GSS_Import_name.
-A mechanism-specific implementation of GSS_Import_name.
-A mechanism-specific implementation of GSS_Import_name allows its caller to convert an internal name representation into a printable form with an associated mechanism type identifier.7
+A mechanism-specific implementation of GSS_Display_name allows its caller to convert an internal name representation into a printable form with an associated mechanism type identifier.7